 This is an interesting compilation of helpful how-tos and “what the heck does that does that mean” plain English translations of real estate documents.

-Buying a Home – The Missing Manual by Nancy Conner
+9. Buying a Home – The Missing Manual

 This is a walk through guide of home buying process including tools to help you pick the house you want out of an abundance of choices and how to make an effective offer.

-- If you enjoy reading about personal finance topics, then you may be interested in some of the best investing books out there.
+- If you enjoy reading about personal finance topics, then you may have interest in some of the best investing books out there.
 Whether you’re new to investing or count yourself as a seasoned pro, there’s always something new to learn.